alexec/www.alexecollins.com/source/2014-11-06-java-annotation-processor-tutorial.md

 mvn install
 ~~~

 Now, we need some code to test this out.
-Fortunately, I've written a project just for this:
+Fortunately, I've written a project we can already use for this:

 ~~~
 git clone https://github.com/alexec/spring-tx-gotchas.git